shon/converge/README.rst

     APP_MODE = 'prod'
     SETTINGS_DIR = 'settings/fat_server'

-This is useful when you have to deply multiple instances of an app with different configs
+This is useful when you have to deploy multiple instances of an app with different configs

 ::